AshanMadusanka0/Travel-Booking-Website/README.md

 🎨 Features

-✅ Responsive design for desktops, tablets, and mobiles ✅ Explore top destinations with engaging image cards
+✅ Responsive design for desktops, tablets, and mobiles<br>
+✅ Explore top destinations with engaging image cards
 ✅ Trip packages with pricing and star ratings
 ✅ Interactive "Book Now" buttons with hover animations